hyzteric/Smappee2MQTT/README.md

 Please note : this fork is probably not working at this stage.
 I'm trying to edit it to get the refresh token working and add the EV Line charging session stuff.
 I did never code in Node JS so I'll see what I can do...
 Todo list :
-- Store token in file
+- Store token in file ✅
-- Read token from file
+- Read token from file ✅
-- Request new token if token is expired
+- Request new token if token is expired ✅
-- Implement EV line API requests
+- Implement EV line API requests ✅ (read current session only)
 - Send data to MQTT server

 # Smappee-NodeJS